Liouvillian skin effects in two-dimensional electron systems at finite temperatures: Results

-[see Appendix~\ref{Appendix:formula} for details].
+(see Appendix~\ref{Appendix:formula} for details).
 Here, $n > 0$ ($m < 0$) labels eigenvalues with the positive (negative) imaginary parts.
-The first term represents the electron number in the steady-state $(t\rightarrow\infty)$.
-The second term describes transient dynamics, with the overlap coefficient $a_{n,m}$ given by
+The first term represents the electron number in the steady state $(t\rightarrow\infty)$.
+The second term describes transient dynamics, with the overlap coefficient $a_{nm}$ given by

 where $\phi^{0\mathrm{R}}$ ($\phi^{0\mathrm{L}}$) denotes the right (left) eigenstates of the Liouvillian corresponding to the initial state.